orb-lang/orb/doc/md/knit/knit.md

 This is going to get quite a bit more complex, but not right away\.

-For now, we'll have a Knitter, which is a collection of language\-specific knitters\.
+For now, we'll have a Knit, which is a collection of language\-specific knitters\.
 The minimum is completely standard and simply takes the contents of appropriate codeblocks and inserts enough newlines that the lines line up\.